JCav23/Project5-PredictiveAnalytics-HeritageHousing/README.md

 * 1 - The client is interested in discovering how the house attributes correlate with the sale price.
 Therefore, the client expects data visualisations of the correlated variables against the sale price to show that.
 * 2 - The client is interested in predicting the house sale price from her four inherited houses and any other house in Ames, Iowa.

-## Hypothesis and how to validate?
+## Project Hypothesis

 *Hypothesis One*
 - It is considered that the Lot area of the property would correlate positvely with the sale price.
+- Conclusion: Correct

 *Hypothesis Two*
 - It is considered that the overall condition of the property would positively correlate with the sale price.
+- Conclusion: Correct

 *Hypothesis Three*
 -  It is considered that houses with a similar square footing but higher overall quality of materials and finish and a higher overall condition would have a higher sales price.
+- Conclusion: Correct

 *Hypothesis Four*
 -  It is considered that those houses in a similar condition but with a higher number of bedrooms above grade, would have a higher sales price
+- Conclusion: Unconfirmed

 *Hypothesis Five*
 - It is considered that houses of a similar size and number of bedrooms would have a higher sale price the more recently they were built.
+- Conclusion: Unconfirmed

-### Validation
+### Hypothesis Validation

 #### Correlation Analysis
 For hypotheses one and two, the easiest way to validate these will be through the correlation study carried out as part of addressing the first part of our business requirement.
 By using the Pearson & Spearman methods to calculate correlation levels for the features within our dataset and by generating heatmaps for the results we will be able to clearly confirm for each hypothesis whether the specified features are correlated or not as we assume.

+#### Correlation Conclusion
+Hypotheses One & Two were both confirmed as correct during our correlation study, details of which can be found in the dashboard or the jupyter notebooks.
+Plots were generated to display the features considered in our hypotheses against the Sale Price, which showed a positive correlation.

 #### Regression Analysis
 Our next three hypotheses will require the finshed and optimized ML model to perform a regression analysis for the selected features.
 We can then specify the features we wish to keep the same and which we want to vary in order to test our hypotheses to confirm our deny our assumptions.